gecko0307/dagon2/doc/resources.md

 For full control over the sampler, you can pass a pointer to custom `SDL_GPUSamplerCreateInfo` as `creationOptions.samplerCreateInfo`.
 If it is not null, it will override `repeatUV`, `bilinearFiltering` and `anisotropicFiltering`.

 ## 3D Models

 TODO

+## Asset Manager

+Asset manager allows the game to prepare all assets in advance and load them in batch.
+This is useful if loading takes some time, and you want to render something on the screen during the process.
+Asynchronous loading implemented by the `AssetManager` class makes that possible, by doing all the work in a background thread.
+Main thread keeps running, allowing your game to do anything while assets are loaded.

+TODO